 It is a good idea to keep a coat of oil or silicon spray on your saw's blade when not in use.
 This will minimize the chance of rust forming on the blade.
 The blade is high carbon steel with no rust-inhibiting alloys added.

 The steel in your saw's blade is the best that's available.
 It is very hard (50-52R) and will stay sharp a long time.
 Eventually, however, you'll have to sharpen it.
 You can do this easily yourself with a little practice.
-We use a 5" double extra slim taper file to file the teeth on the saw.
-You can do the same if you're skilled at filing.
-If not, start with a smaller 4" extra slim taper file, which will make it easier to line up the file with the gullet for beginning filers.
-Files are available from us.
+We use a 7" slim taper file to file the teeth on our 7ppi Rip Panel Saw, a 6" slim taper file to file the teeth on our 8ppi Crosscut Panel Saw, and a 5" double extra slim taper file to file the teeth on our 12ppi Crosscut Saw.

-You can use a Stanley 42X saw set on our saws.
-The Stanley set may vary from ours, so experiment on a small area before you do the whole saw.
-Your saw blade should measure only .024 - .027" when properly set.
-The slight set is what makes the saw cut and track so well.
-If done improperly, you'll notice a drastic decrease in performance.
-You should only have to reset your blade after every other sharpening, not every time.
 The ultimate test of any setting job is how well the saw cuts.
 Take some scrap and start a cut.
 The saw should glide through the wood without jumping around in its kerf.
 It should not be hard to push, nor should it be roomy in the kerf.
 If either of these conditions exists, increase or decrease the set accordingly.
 If the saw tracks away from the line, the side on the saw that is furthest from the line has too much set.
 A simple remedy is to lightly stone the edge of the offending side with a medium India slip stone.
 Take one swipe with the stone, and try another cut.
 Usually only one or two passes with the stone will correct the problem.
 Don't remove too much, however, or you will have the same problem on the other side until not enough set is left to make a cut.
 Once you have determined by trial and error that you have just enough set on that particular saw, make a note of where your saw set is adjusted for future reference.
+Visit our YouTube channel for more tips on saw sharpening.
 You may also send your saw back to us for sharpening.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.